Nonprofit Frequently Asked Questions

 In board agreements, it is smart to add what the board member can expect from the organization.
 This approach communicates a reciprocity between the two as partners in leadership.
 See the Sample Board Member Contract.

-New York State law states that unless restricted by the organization’s by-laws, any member of the board may participate in a meeting by conference telephone or similar communications as long as that person can hear everyone at the meeting and everyone at the meeting can hear him/her.
-That person should also have all of the materials that the board has access to at that meeting.
-It probably would be wise to amend the organization’s by-laws to state this option precisely.
+New York state law states that unless restricted by the organization’s bylaws, any member of the board may participate in a meeting by conference telephone or similar communication as long as that person can hear everyone at the meeting and everyone at the meeting can hear him/her.
+That person should also have all of the materials that the board has access to for that meeting.
+It probably would be wise to amend the organization’s bylaws to state this option precisely.

 If the board member is participating in the meeting via conference telephone or similar communications then he/she can vote at the meeting.